Creative Commons License

 READ THE FULL CT POLITICS BRIEFING

-Erica covers economic development for CT Mirror.
-Before moving to Connecticut to join the staff she worked in Los Angeles for public radio’s Marketplace and, before that, for the Wall Street Journal's L.A. bureau.
-She grew up in Minneapolis, MN, graduated from Haverford College and earned a master’s in journalism from the University of Southern California.
+Erica covered economic development for CT Mirror from 2021 to 2024.
+She is now CT Mirror's state policy editor.
+Before moving to Connecticut to join the staff, Erica worked in Los Angeles for public radio’s Marketplace and, before that, for the Wall Street Journal's L.A. bureau.
+She grew up in Minneapolis, Minn., graduated from Haverford College and earned a master’s in journalism from the University of Southern California.